pierre-rouleau/pel/doc/pel-manual.rst

 Most of the text in the PDF documentation comes from Emacs own documentation, both from the code docstrings and from the Emacs manuals.

-PEL uses the following libraries distributed with GNU Emacs:
+PEL uses the following libraries distributed with GNU Emacs and several others:

 #. `bookmark    <https://github.com/emacs-mirror/emacs/blob/master/lisp/bookmark.el>`_
 #. `cc-vars     <https://github.com/emacs-mirror/emacs/blob/master/lisp/progmodes/cc-vars.el>`_